Snake handler, healer, preacher!

 Publius, the chief official on the island welcomed Paul into his home and Paul ended up praying for his sick father and the Lord healed him.
 Others were brought and Paul prayed for many and they were cured!
 God used this time of shipwreck to further His work on this island of Malta!
 The people helped supply all the needs of those who had been shipwrecked and after three months they set sail again.

 The Book of Acts has no formal ending.
-The last record of all that Jesus began to do and teach through the Church was that of Paul preaching the Gospel for two years from his own rented house!
+The last record of all that Jesus began to do and teach through the Church was that of Paul preaching for two years from his own rented house the Gospel of the Kingdom!
 There is no formal ending because this story is still being written today by believers around the world!
 Jesus is still using believers like Paul to tell His story and share the Gospel of the Kingdom.
 All who believe are saved and those who refuse to believe are lost!
 What a glorious mystery!